 If you want to make the most from collaborative technological research and really understand the ICT industry's challenges then you need look no further than the Tommy Flowers Institute.
 Join us and make amazing things happen.

-Within the UK, it is expected there will be over 17 million people aged over 65 by 2035 which accounts for almost one in four of the population.
+Within the UK, it is expected there will be 16.9 million people aged 65 or over by 2035 accounting for almost one in four of the population.
 We are undergoing a fundamental change to our age structure, many people are having fewer children and living longer lives and as a result the average age of our society is on the increase.

 This shift in structure isn't just isolated to the UK, reports indicate nearly half the world's nations have total fertility rates (TFR) below the replacement level of just over two children per women.
 By 2050 the world's TFR could potentially fall below replacement levels resulting in an older population demographic worldwide.
-Looking to Japan and Italy, their populations are already in decline.

-We are living longer, over the course of two days we’ll look at how we can exploit technology and innovation to the maximum so we can adapt to this change in demographic.
-Subjects will cover impacts to society, economy and work, mental health and wellbeing, fitness advances to keep us healthier for longer, to the use of robotics and AI to help with assisted living.
+Over the course of two days we'll look at how we can exploit and innovate to the maximum so we can adapt to this change in demographic.
+Subjects will cover impacts to society, economy and work, mental health and wellbeing, fitness advances to keep us healthier for longer and technology that will allow us to live in our own homes longer.

 The membership for Tommy Flowers Institute is free of charge and will enable you to receive the latest news and event notifications.
 We will treat your personal data with respect and you can stop receiving our updates at any time by sending an email to firstname.lastname@example.org.

 The Tommy Flowers Institute is a cross-industry initiative to develop ICT post-graduates to become better research leaders (both for industry and academia) by exposing them to industrialists and their real-world research challenges.
 We do this is with a conference series, pulling in over 120 attendees each time, including postgrads, academics, SMEs, vendors, BT, local and national government.